US Studying Ways To End Use of Social Security Numbers For ID - Slashdot

 Re: (Score:2)

+No the problem is really simple, the problem is using the SSN both as identification and authentication.
+You should think of your SSN the same way you think of your name.
+The only difference is SSN is more uniq.

+If anything the government should issue cards with private keys associated with your existing SSN.
+The proof of your identity would be your ability to cipher (nonce + SSN + timestamp) or something similar and the bank, SSA, IRS, etc would determine its really you by deciphering with the public key

-The cool thing is (Score:3, Funny)
+The cool thing is (Score:5, Funny)

 You'll be able to conveniently use your social security number to get your new id number.